Moving to Raleigh, NC — A Guide To Life, Work And Play In The City Of Oaks

 Businesses big and small can take advantage of self storage in Raleigh.
 IT companies can use a climate-controlled unit for paper-based records, saving valuable space at the office.
 Meanwhile, e-commerce sellers can use their units to store and prepare their stock.
 Raleigh’s many companies and businesses can use storage units for materials, documents or any other important merchandise.

-4. Universities and college life in Raleigh
+4. Universities and college life in Raleigh, NC

 Raleigh boasts excellent educational opportunities and regularly ranks among the top five in lists of the most educated cities in the U.S. The city is home to 11 institutions of higher education, with North Carolina State University (NC State) being the largest and best-known.
 Part of the Research Triangle, this public university offers a wealth of degree programs, specializing in math, engineering, tech and science.
 Meanwhile, Wake Tech is the largest community college in the state.